danmincu/GilderRoseStore/README.md

 what stuff I didn't do but it would be a nice addition?
   - paginating the call to get inventory. add some metadata to the return result with total count and a sample of items. subsequent calls will have to specify the range to get specific items.
-  - auding and logging.
-  - tracing for WebApi
+  - auding and logging; tracing for WebApi
-  - HTTPS - kind of a must however nobody wants to install bogus CERTs.
-Actually I did it at home is not a big deal to add http. some classes need small changes e.g.  OAuthAuthorizationServerOptions.AllowInsecureHttp = false etc.. plenty of examples on how to do it. next iteration will have it!
+  - HTTPS - kind of a must to clearly secure the communication and avoid tokens beind fethced, however nobody wants to install bogus CERTs.
+Actually I did it a test and is not extremely difficult to add https. some classes need small changes e.g.  OAuthAuthorizationServerOptions.AllowInsecureHttp = false etc.. plenty of examples on how to do it. next iteration will have it!
   - full Customer/Orders/Items/Shopping cart.
 Biz objecst and everything stored into a proper database.
-  - the "buy" end point should/could specify the quantity
+  - the buyItem end point should/could specify the quantity; for now calling the method buys one item if the stock is positive.
-  - a web page to exercise the end-points
+  - a web page to allow the end users to call the end-points
-  - an example of using postman to get the bearer auth tokend plus an example of how to post for purchasing an item.
+  - an example of using postman to get the bearer auth-token and an example of how to call buyItem with the auth-token for purchasing an item.
   - a diagram of the project and the dataflow

 I wrote all these "needs and wants" here beause hopefully the list will shrink as I add stuff to the project.